8 Things to Know About Colorectal Cancer Screenings

 Because polyps in the colon or rectum grow so slowly, the goal is to find and remove them before they become cancerous.

-When colorectal cancer is found early, the 5-year survival rate is about 90 percent, according to the American Cancer Society.
-Only 4 in 10 colorectal cancers are found at its early stage.
-When cancer has spread outside the colon or rectum, survival rates are lower.
+When colorectal cancer is found early, the five-year survival rate is about 90%.
+Only 4 in 10 colorectal cancers are found at the early stage.

 The rate of colorectal cancer cases has been declining since the mid-1980s, due largely to more people getting screened.
 Colorectal polyps can be found by screening and removed before they can develop into cancers.